iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 ---
-title: Introducing the DVC extension for Visual Studio Code
+title: >
+  Turn Visual Studio Code into an ML experimentation platform with the DVC extension
 date: 2022-06-14
 description: >
   Streamline your data science workflow with the DVC extension for VS Code.
 Data